The 30-second version

 Get 50 more practice questions, free

-The full Cusp GT Vanguard Prep track is 20 days of NNAT, CogAT, and Iowa-style items with audio narration from a real teacher.
-First 5 days are free.
+The full Cusp GT Vanguard Prep track covers NNAT, CogAT, and Iowa-style items with audio narration from a real teacher, delivered in 3-day, 5-day, or 1-week sprints.
+First sprint is free.

-Start practice now →2026 calendar — exact dates
+Start practice now →How the testing year flows — 2025–26 cycle dates

 | Date | What |